 U.S. Relations With Belgium

-The United States established diplomatic relations with Belgium in 1832 following Belgium's declaration of independence from the Netherlands.
-The United States and Belgium are good friends and allies, maintaining a cooperative relationship on a number of foreign policy issues.
-Good will and affection for Americans is widely held as a result of the U.S. role during and after the two World Wars, including Belgium's liberation from Nazi Germany by British, Canadian, and U.S. forces in 1944.
+The United States established diplomatic relations with Belgium in 1832 following Belgium’s declaration of independence from the Netherlands.
+The United States and Belgium are good partners and NATO allies, maintaining a cooperative relationship on a number of foreign policy issues.
+The Belgian public holds goodwill and affection for Americans as a result of the U.S. role during and after the two World Wars, including Belgium’s liberation from Nazi Germany by British, Canadian, and U.S. forces in 1944.
 As an outward-looking nation, Belgium works closely with the United States bilaterally and in international and regional organizations to encourage economic and political cooperation and assistance to developing countries.
-The United States appreciates Belgian activism in international affairs, including its participation in the International Security Assistance Force in Afghanistan, the EU mission in Mali, and the Counter-ISIL Coalition, in addition to its contributions to various NATO missions.
+The United States appreciates Belgian activism in international security operations, including its participation in the NATO Resolute Support Mission in Afghanistan, the EU Training Mission in Mali, and the Defeat-ISIS Coalition, in addition to its contributions to various other NATO missions.
 Belgium is also a key provider of humanitarian, reconstruction, and development assistance to Afghanistan, Iraq, and Syria, as well as many countries in Africa.
-As the host country of the EU and NATO, Belgium plays an important role in European and Transatlantic diplomacy.
+As the host country of the EU and NATO headquarters, Belgium plays an important role in European and Transatlantic diplomacy.

 Bilateral Economic Relations